 3. Include a cut-back week.

 Every third or fourth week of training, take your foot off the gas and cut back a little.
-This means reducing your mileage and using it as an easy week.
+This means Training Tips You Need If You’re a Beginner Marathoner and using it as an easy week.

 4. Run three to four days a week.

-Include one long run, Races - Places recovery run day.
+Include one long run, your daily mileage, run times recovery run day.
 For speed, focus on your run pace one day a week by running slightly faster in short increments of time or distance.
 For strength, include some hills one run each week.
 Long runs are runs that increase your distance.
 Run these at a slow, comfortable pace, about 1 or 2 minutes per mile slower than your expected goal pace.

 5. Alternate a hard day with an easy day or a day off.